 Pakistan tests nuclear-capable ballistic missile

-Pakistan's Hatf-V is a medium-range ballistic missile, capable of reaching targets in India.
+Pakistan's Shaheen-1A is an intermediate range ballistic missile, capable of reaching targets in India.
+Military officials declined to specify the range of the missile.

-U.S. intelligence estimates last year put the number of nuclear weapons developed by Pakistan at 90 to 110.
-Analysts say its nuclear arsenal is the fastest growing in the world.
+U.S. intelligence estimates last year put the number of nuclear weapons deployed by Pakistan at 90 to 110.
+Analysts say the strategic U.S. ally's nuclear arsenal is the fastest growing in the world.

-Pakistan, like neighboring India, is not a signatory to the nuclear non-proliferation treaty.
-It says its nuclear weapons capability is a deterrent against India's much larger conventional military.
+Pakistan, like neighboring India, is not a signatory to the nuclear non-proliferation treaty (NPT).